 A list of famous humanitarians – people who have actively worked to help and improve life for their fellow men and women.

-French humanitarian who founded charity Emmaus movement to help refugees and the homeless.
+French humanitarian who founded the charity Emmaus movement to help refugees and the homeless.

 Mother Teresa (1910–1997)